Safflower: Dye from flowers

 Safflower petals contain one red and two yellow dyes.
 In coloring textiles, dried safflower flowers are used as a natural dye source for the orange-red pigment carthamin.
-Carthamin is also known, in the dye industry, as Carthamus Red or Natural Red 26.
-Yellow dye from safflower is known as Carthamus yellow or Natural Yellow 5.
+Carthamin is also known, in the dye industry, as Carthamus Red or C.I Natural Red 26 (CICN 75140).
+Yellow dye from safflower is known as Carthamus yellow or C.I Natural Yellow 5 (CICN -751405).
 One of the yellow pigments is fugitive and will wash away in cold water.
 The dye is suitable for cotton, which takes up the red dye, and silk, which takes up the yellow and red color yielding orange.
 No mordant is required.
 Due to the expensive nature of the dye, safflower dye was sometimes diluted with other dyestuffs, such as turmeric and sappan.

 Biodegradable oil

 In Australia in 2005, CSIRO and Grains Research and Development Corporation launched the Crop Biofactories initiative to produce 93% oleic oil for use as a biodegradable oil for lubricants, hydraulic fluids, and transformer oils, and as a feedstock for biopolymers and surfactants.